49115566/Truitt_CS5393-002_Project3/Answers.md

 **Complete this document, commit your changes to Github and submit the repository URL to Canvas.** Keep your answers short and precise.

-Your Name:
+Your Name: Craig Truitt

 Used free extension: [ ] 24 hrs or [ ] 48 hrs

 [ ] Early submission (48 hrs)

 [ ] Bonus work.
-Describe: ...
+Describe: 72% accuracy

 Place [x] for what applies.